Venture into the Lost World…One Minute at a Time

 Bringing the Vision to Life

-The idea for The Palaeo Minute first took shape in mid-2024.
+The idea first took shape in mid-2024.
 After months of planning, refining, and designing, I am thrilled to finally bring this vision to life!

 An iconic image: a Tyrannosaurus rex biting the minute hand off a clock.
 A playful nod to geological time and a metaphor for readers delving into the Mesozoic one minute at a time.